The program is for youth Kendokas with

 – For the Saturday HKC Team Competition, you can put your Team together during camp time!

 The Hungarian Kendo Federation offering a grant for selected Kendokas whose going to receive a free accommodation during the event.
+Not including the event of Hungary Kendo Cup.

 14:00-18:00